eadf/esp_mqtt_lcd/esp8266_pcd8544_subtree/README.md

 Din Pin 4 | GPIO13
 Clk Pin 5 | GPIO14

 Some ESP-12 have GPIO4 & GPIO5 reversed.
+All of the pins are configurable, you just set the pins you want to use in the setting struct.

-I don't know if it is required but i put 1KΩ resistors on each gpio pin, and it does not seem to cause any problems.
+I don't know if it is required but i put 1KΩ resistors on each GPIO pin, and it does not seem to cause any problems.

+Take a look at [esp_mqtt_lcd](https://github.com/eadf/esp_mqtt_lcd) to see an example on how this project can be used as a library module (git subtree) in your own project.